 You can read ADBA’s letter to the Treasury in full here.
 Anaerobic Digestion & Bioresources Association (ADBA) website: www.adbioresources.org

-ADBA is the trade association for the anaerobic digestion (AD) industry in the UK and companies and organisations working on novel technologies and processes that compliment the anaerobic digestion process and products.
+ADBA is the trade association for the anaerobic digestion (AD) industry in the UK and companies and organisations working on novel technologies and processes.
+Processes that compliment the anaerobic digestion process and products.
 With our members we promote the economic and environmental benefits of AD in the UK.

 They represent organisations from many sectors including: AD operators, AD developers, AD equipment providers, water companies, farmers, food & drink retailers, waste companies, universities and more.